 Quick Home Workout Tips

-- You don't need fancy equipment for a home workout.
-Your body and some bands is more than enough.
+You don't need fancy equipment for a home workout.
+A set of dumbbells and bands are more than enough.
 However, these are my favorite pieces of gym equipment for beginners.
-If you're serious about the benefits of exercising at home, you can set your home gym up for under thirty bucks with basic equipment.
+If you're serious about the benefits of exercising at home, you can set your home gym up for under 100 bucks with basic equipment.

-- Your workouts don't need to be sixty minutes.
-Cut that mindset and learn more about tabatas (4-minute workouts!) or find some wicked 15-20 minute at home workouts (like the one below).
+Your workouts don't need to be sixty minutes.
+Cut that mindset and learn more about tabatas (4-minute workouts!) or find some wicked 15-minute at home workouts.
 I have 50+ at-home workouts on this website (with video demos) and even more on my YouTube Channel.
 You got this mama.

 More Fitness Tips To Help You Smash Goals